Teacher Certification Program

 Teacher Certification Program Curriculum

-Note: Application for a Washington State Teaching Certificate, passing student teaching, passing a state content area exam, and passing a teacher performance assessment are required for program completion (teacher certification).
+Note: Application for a Washington State Teaching Certificate, passing student teaching, passing a state content area exam, and completion of a Capstone Portfolio are required for program completion (teacher certification).

 Requirements for TCP-Secondary Cert (33)